jmh3434/java-precourse/Precourse Java.md

 #### Front End

-The visible part of an application facing the user (responsible for user experience)
+The front end is the visible part of an application facing the user (responsible for user experience)

--   Front End Langague Examples: HTML, CSS, JavaScript
+-   Front End Language Examples: HTML, CSS, JavaScript
 -   Front End Famework Examples: Angular, React

 #### Back End

-What the client doesn't see.
+The back end is what the client doesn't see.
 Think databases, backend logic, APIs, and servers.
 Take the example of a user submitting form data to a website.
 The user types in their email and password and this gets processed by the server and stored in a **database**.
 None of this processing or storage is seen by the user.

 So with the back end, we have backend languages, servers, databases, and APIs.
-Let's go over these.

-#### Backend languages

-Some examples of backend languages include Java, Python, PHP, Node.js, JavaScript
+Backend languages Examples:  Java, Python, PHP, Node.js, JavaScript

 #### Server

--   a computer or computers that send data over a network and receives and responds to requests
+-   A server is a computer or computers that send data over a network and receives and responds to requests
 -   Just about any computer can function as a server.
 But, computers suited for this particular need do a better job of handling many requests at once for a very long time.

 ## Client Server Model

-How machines communicate with each other
+The client server model describes how machines communicate with each other.

-#### What's a client?
+#### What's a Client?

 -   Web Browser
 -   iPhone, iPad, Tablet